alexdangelo/alexdangelo-old.github.io/about.md

 subtitle: Hi, my name is Alex
 ---

 I'm a software development manager.
-See my [README](https://www.alexdangelo.com/manager-readme-for-alex-dangelo/)
+Make sure to check out the the [README](https://www.alexdangelo.com/manager-readme-for-alex-dangelo/) to understand what it's like to work with me.

 ### my history